How to Install and Use Docker Compose on Debian 10 Linux

 mkdir wordpress_app && cd wordpress_app

-Open your text editor and create a file named
+Open your text editor and create a file

 Paste the following content: